meeran03/burki/docs/RECORDING_SETUP.md

 # Local Audio Recording Setup

-This document explains how to configure and use the local audio recording functionality in Diwaar.
+This document explains how to configure and use the local audio recording functionality in Burqi.

 ## Overview

-Diwaar now supports local audio recording during calls, which allows you to record audio streams directly on your server.
+Burqi now supports local audio recording during calls, which allows you to record audio streams directly on your server.
 This is in addition to the existing Twilio call recording functionality.

 ### Features